-In addition to meeting the Graduate School's requirements for admission, retention, examinations, candidacy and graduation as listed elsewhere, the student shall have an opportunity to do an independent in-depth study on a contemporary topic under the mentorship of a faculty member.
-This is required of students pursuing the Plan B (non-thesis) option.
-Prerequisites: Completion of 18 semester credit hours including core courses.
+In addition to meeting the Graduate School's requirements for admission, retention, examinations, candidacy and graduation as listed elsewhere, the student shall:

-- 1. Submit an application, personal information, and recommendations on forms provided by the Graduate School along with Graduate Record Examination scores taken within the last five (5) years. - 2.
-Submit evidence of holding the Standard Teacher Certificate and at least two years creditable classroom teaching experience for the administrator programs. - 3.
+- Submit an application, personal information, and recommendations on forms provided by the Graduate School. - 2.
+Submit evidence of holding the Provisional Teacher Certificate and at least two years creditable classroom teaching experience for the administrator programs. - 3.
 Complete requirements of the Department Screening Committee as approved by the Graduate School. - 4.
-File a degree and/or certificate plan with the faculty advisor and with the Graduate School Office.
+File a degree and/or certificate plan with faculty advisor and with the Graduate School Office.